 Mares' Novices' Hurdle FAQ

-Golden Ace won the 2024 edition of the Mares’ Novices’ Hurdle.
-Lorcan Williams was the winning jockey with Jeremy Scott as the winning trainer.
+Air Of Entitlement won the 2025 edition of the Mares’ Novices’ Hurdle.
+Rachael Blackmore was the winning jockey with Henry De Bromhead as the winning trainer.

 What is the prize money for the Mares' Novices' Hurdle?